TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/algol68/how-to-implement-the-solution.md

 a68g: error: 1: incorrect number of arguments for PROC ([] "SIMPLOUT") VOID (detected in particular-program).
 ```

-To be honest, I donít understand the error.
+To be honest, I don‚Äôt understand the error.
 My best guess is *printf* requires an array
 of arguments.
-Whereas, the *varargs* solution Iím proposing issues the format string
+Whereas, the *varargs* solution I‚Äôm proposing issues the format string
-and ìHello, World!î as separate arguments.
+and ‚ÄúHello, World!‚Äù as separate arguments.
 Fortunately, [James Jones has a great
 explanation for this][1].